Skip to Main Content

 Tommy Li, Adviser

 Li returned as journalism teacher and adviser in the 2016-2017 school year.
-Since then, The Accolade has won the Best High School newspaper award from the Los Angeles Press Club's Southern California Journalism Awards contest two years in a row (that contest was not around when Li was the adviser the first time around).
-As recently as the 2019-2020 school year, Li guided the program back to national prominence, earning The Accolade's second Silver Crown award.
-Before becoming a teacher, Li earned his bachelor's degree in print journalism and English from the University of Southern California; upon graduation, he worked as a reporter for San Bernardino's The Sun newspaper for nearly five years and a freelance contract writer for the Los Angeles Times for another four years.
-Besides "Citizen Kane," Li's favorite movie that he shows to his beginning journalism students is "White Squall," from which he gets his motto, "Where we go one, we go all."
+Since then, The Accolade has won three Best High School Newspaper awards from the Los Angeles Press Club‘s Southern California Journalism Awards contest (that contest was not around when Li was the adviser the first time around).
+Li has guided the program back to national prominence, guiding The Accolade to receive a second Pacemaker and four more Silver Crowns.
+Before becoming a teacher, Li earned his bachelor’s degree in print journalism and English from the University of Southern California; upon graduation, he worked as a reporter for San Bernardino County’s The Sun newspaper for nearly five years and a freelance contract writer for the Los Angeles Times for another four years.
+Li’s favorite quote comes from Helen Keller: “Alone we can do so little, together we can do so much.”

 All content by Tommy Li